usnistgov/pfhub/benchmarks/index.md

 length scales typically span nanometers to micrometers (or larger), and time-scales span nanoseconds to milliseconds or microseconds (or longer).
-Conceptually, there is a key distinction between time-evolution in mesoscale modeling compared to atomistic modeling.
+Conceptually, there is a key distinction between time evolution in mesoscale modeling compared to atomistic modeling.
 Mesoscale dynamics is dissipative, so that forces give rise to velocities, as opposed to acceleration in atomistic modeling (although hydrodynamic and dissipative dynamics can be coupled).